ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 ## Presented Form

-When an issued JWP is presented it undergoes a transformation that adds a presentation protected header.
+When an issued JWP is presented, it undergoes a transformation that adds a presentation protected header.
 It may also have one or more payloads hidden, disclosing only a subset of the original issued payloads.
 The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.

 When supported by the underling JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.